 Is it any good?

-An award-winning author of adult mysteries and collaborator with James Patterson on middle-school fiction, Chris Grabenstein spins a captivating tale that will keep kids turning the pages and often give them -- and their parents reading along -- the giggles.
+Author Chris Grabenstein spins a captivating tale that will keep kids turning the pages and often give them -- and their parents reading along -- the giggles.
 The kid characters will resonate with young readers, who'll probably get plenty of ideas for new books and other interesting info to check out.

 Families can talk about libraries in their lives.
 What were they like when parents and grandparents were kids, and what are they like now?
 If you visit your local library, what do you like about it?